 Section 19(1)(a) of The Act provides that a Local Area Plan (LAP) may be prepared in respect of any area, or an existing suburb of an urban area, which the Planning Authority considers suitable and, in particular, for those areas which require economic, physical and social renewal and for areas likely to be subject to large scale development within the lifetime of the Plan.
 The decision of whether to prepare a LAP is a matter for the Planning Authority having regard to the specific criteria outlined in Section 2.1 of 'Local Area Plans, Guidelines for Planning Authorities' (2013).
-One of the key messages outlined in the LAP Guidelines is that LAP's must be consistent with the Core Strategy of the County Development Plan.
+One of the key messages outlined in the LAP Guidelines is that LAPs must be consistent with the Core Strategy of the County Development Plan.
 The Core Strategy provides an objective evidence base to allow for an area to be zoned for development, which can then be delivered in a sustainable and planned manner through the vehicle of an adopted statutory LAP.
 The other key messages of the Guidelines in relation to Local Area Plans include:

-- The need for effective public consultation with the community which will be affected by the LAP. - The importance of the LAP as a means of identifying the mechanisms that will secure the implementation of the necessary physical, social and environmental infrastructure required to achieve the objectives of the Plan.
+- The need for effective public consultation with the community which will be affected by the LAP. - The importance of the LAP as a means of identifying the mechanisms that will secure the implementation of the necessary physical, social and environmental infrastructure required to achieve the objectives of the Plan. - That LAPs provide an opportunity for a more granular breakdown of land uses.